-For all clerkships beginning in the 2020-21 academic year, the MSTP staff will send an evaluation to the preceptor directly, immediately following completion of the clerkship hours through MedHub.
+For all longitudinal clerkships, the MSTP staff will send an evaluation to the preceptor directly, immediately following completion of the clerkship hours through MedHub.
 Once submitted and reviewed, and all Longitudinal Rounds attendance and presentations have been accounted for, the student will receive credit.
 Students will also be sent a course evaluation to complete for both the LCE and LR experience(s).

 For all clerkships completed prior to the 2020-21 academic year, students will fill out the “Evaluation Form for MD/PhD Longitudinal Clinical Experience” located under the Forms section of the MSTP website.
 They will then have their preceptor fill out the remaining section(s) and submit to the appropriate personnel listed on the form.
 Once submitted and reviewed, and all Longitudinal Rounds attendance and presentations have been accounted for, the student will receive credit.